 - Small seminar group led by specialist tutor

 Select one elective course from the following:

-- International Relations of China and the Asia-Pacific
+- The New International Relations of the Middle East and North Africa

 The program provides a minimum of 45 contact hours including: